 What is on a Record?

 The amount of information provided in the search report is dependent on the original data and varies over the period.
-Eg. it appears that it was not until the early 1920's that the make of vehicle was regularly recorded on first registration.
+For example, it appears that it was not until the early 1920's that the make of vehicle was regularly recorded on first registration.
 If the vehicle was previously registered interstate or imported from overseas then a note might have been added to the Victorian record.
 If the vehicle was stolen at some stage then there may have been an entry on a separate card.
 Some interstate registered vehicles which have been stolen at some time have been included where that state had advised the Victorian authorities.

 Where a vehicle was not currently registered at the time of the conversion to the Victorian government computer database (in 1983-84) the details were not input and hence any approach to the present registration authority (VicRoads) for a report on the history of a vehicle may not reveal this earlier detail.
 Therefore, in trying to trace an engine in a vehicle for originality or history, the AOMC database may be more useful as it records this detail and in some cases may duplicate the official database.
 It is important to note that there are a number of typographical errors on the cards particularly in the engine/chassis prefix and suffix, due to obvious errors when they were originally recorded.
 In the interests of historical accuracy no attempt has been made to correct these in the AOMC database and it is left to the user to make the interpretation.
 Indeed the original registration certificate may contain an error.

 It is also instructive to note that there is also the possibility that the present official computerised records may now have even more errors through their subsequent transfer from cards.
 Where no record is found then it is possible that the engine record card has been incorrectly filed in the card system with some other make.
 These may be found later during our continuing sorting and checking process and when other makes are searched.